 Since the second half of 2017, at the meetings of senior executives of the Canadian multinational Scotiabank, the operation that was finally announced on Wednesday had been cooking: the acquisition of consumer banking and small and medium-sized businesses (SMEs) that Citibank has in Colombia, an operation that Canadians will do through its subsidiary in the country, Multibanca Colpatria.

-With this acquisition, which is still subject to the approval of the Financial Superintendence, Colpatria, which already had a 16 percent stake in the credit card market alone (2.31 million plastics), will control about 19 percent, considering that it will host about 500,000 customers who were under the umbrella of the Citi.
+With this acquisition, which is still subject to the approval of the Financial Superintendence, Colpatria, which already had a 16 percent stake in the credit card market alone (2.31 million plastics), will control about 19 percent, considering that it will host about 500,000 customers who were under the umbrella of formal MyCCPay official Site.

 Until last November, these Citi card customers billed just over 604.4 billion pesos.